jcrd/wm-launch/README.md

 ## License

-wm-launch is licensed under the GNU Lesser General Public License v2.1 or later (see [LICENSE](LICENSE)).
+wm-launch is licensed under the GNU General Public License v3.0 or later (see [LICENSE](LICENSE)).

 ## Acknowledgements